citrix/citrix-daas-rest-go/citrixorchestration/docs/StatusModel.md

 `func (o *StatusModel) HasOrchRESTFulApiStatus() bool`

 HasOrchRESTFulApiStatus returns a boolean if a field has been set.

+### GetSupportedAuthenticators

+`func (o *StatusModel) GetSupportedAuthenticators() Authenticator`

+GetSupportedAuthenticators returns the SupportedAuthenticators field if non-nil, zero value otherwise.

+### GetSupportedAuthenticatorsOk

+`func (o *StatusModel) GetSupportedAuthenticatorsOk() (*Authenticator, bool)`

+GetSupportedAuthenticatorsOk returns a tuple with the SupportedAuthenticators field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSupportedAuthenticators

+`func (o *StatusModel) SetSupportedAuthenticators(v Authenticator)`

+SetSupportedAuthenticators sets SupportedAuthenticators field to given value.

+### HasSupportedAuthenticators

+`func (o *StatusModel) HasSupportedAuthenticators() bool`

+HasSupportedAuthenticators returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)